Radon Gas - the second leading cause of lung cancer in the US.

 Radon gas is created when uranium in the soil decays.
 The gas then seeps through any access point into a home such as cracks in the foundation or basement floor, drain tile and sump, or uncovered soils in crawl spaces.
 The gas can collect in basements and other low-lying, closed areas.
 The US Environmental Protection Agency (EPA) has set 4 pico curies per liter as an action level.
 Professional correction to lower the radon level is recommended for homes at or over this level.

 Radon has been found in homes throughout Colorado.
 Certain areas are more susceptible than others, but no location is immune.
 The ONLY way to tell for sure is to have a home tested.
 SMOKERS see info below.
 All Colorado counties are in the EPA Zone 1 category (highest risk potential), however, it is not possible to predict radon levels from one home to the next.
 Testing is recommended for all Colorado homes.
+Please click here to see a 2 minute video on radon and lung cancer.

 If you're buying or selling a home, radon can be a important issue.
 The EPA recommends every house be tested.
 If test results already exist, make sure they are recent or that the home has not been significantly renovated since the test was performed.
 If in doubt, get a new test done.